jshhhhh/MeowRun/myBlockchain/web3/readme.md

 ```

 ## Ethereum transaction
-Anything that uses data in Ethereum triggers a transaction, which costs a gas fee.
+Anything that uses **data in Ethereum triggers a transaction, which costs a gas fee**.
 Once transaction gets triggered, it will broadcast to entire ethereum blockchain.

 - all transactions in **development kit**(e.g Ganache), accounts are **unlocked**(no sign, no private key required)
 - In real blockchain, transaction should be **_signed_** before broadcasting.